martindale/elements/README.md

 Getting Started
 ---------------
-See alpha-README.md for build and use instructions.
+See [the "Creating Your Own Sidechain" guide][create-your-own].

 License
 -------
-Elements Alpha is released under the terms of the MIT license.
+Elements is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 [confidential-transactions]: https://www.elementsproject.org/elements/confidential-transactions